 What is AutoRecover?

 AutoRecover is a lifesaver for unsaved documents.
 It helps you regain access to documents that were interrupted by crashes or power outages.
-By default, AutoRecover saves your document every 10 minutes, but you can customize this interval to better suit your needs.
+By default, AutoRecover saves your document every 10 minutes.
+You can adjust this setting to fit your routine.

 What is AutoSave?

-AutoSave is a feature available in Office 365 that saves your document in real time whenever it is stored on OneDrive, OneDrive for Business, or SharePoint Online.
-This means you don’t have to worry about saving your document manually, and even if your computer crashes, you can rest assured that most of your work is saved.
+AutoSave is a feature available in Office 365 that saves your document in real time when you store it on OneDrive, OneDrive for Business, or SharePoint Online.
+This feature means you don’t have to worry about saving your document manually.
+Even if your computer crashes, you can rest assured that AutoSave has already backed up most of your work.

 How To Turn On AutoRecover and AutoSave